Table of Contents

 Clinical Features of Autoimmune Hepatitis

 The clinical presentation of autoimmune hepatitis varies considerably.
 Affected persons may be asymptomatic or may present with acute hepatitis or features of chronic hepatitis.

 In the old age group, the disease is usually discovered by abnormalities in liver function tests, or by the manifestation of signs of chronic liver disease on routine examination.

-In young patients, autoimmune hepatitis, often type II, presents as an acute hepatitis with jaundice and greatly elevated aminotransferase levels that do not improve with time.
+In young patients, autoimmune hepatitis, often type II, presents as acute hepatitis with jaundice and greatly elevated aminotransferase levels that do not improve with time.
 This age bracket may also present with features of cirrhosis with:

 - Hepato splenomegaly